by Catherine Man

 Some examples of offering timely support include

-- Post supplemental in each unit.
+- Post supplemental resources in each unit.
 Multimedia sources can reinforce content matter that is palatable to different learners.

 - Include the instructor as a resource.
 Adding extra “office hours” prior to a test or project due date lets students know you are available for help when they really need it.